EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 You must specify both the flavour (or distribution) and major version of Postgres to install, for example:

-* `--postgresql 14` will install PostgreSQL 14.
+* `--postgresql 14` installs PostgreSQL 14.

-* `--edb-postgres-extended 15` will install EDB Postgres Extended 15.
+* `--edb-postgres-extended 15` installs EDB Postgres Extended 15.

-* `--edb-postgres-advanced 15 --redwood` will install EDB Postgres Advanced Server 15 in Redwood mode.
+* `--edb-postgres-advanced 15 --redwood` installs EDB Postgres Advanced Server 15 in Redwood mode.

-* `--edb-postgres-advanced 15 --no-redwood` will install EDB Postgres Advanced Server 15 in non-Redwood mode.
+* `--edb-postgres-advanced 15 --no-redwood` installs EDB Postgres Advanced Server 15 in non-Redwood mode.

 If you're installing EDB Postgres Advanced Server, you must specify whether it operates